freeCodeCamp/guide/src/pages/ruby/common_array_methods/index.md

 ```

 #### .first
-The .first methods accesses the first element of the array, the element at index 0:
+The .first method accesses the first element of the array, the element at index 0:

 ```
 array.first